giaabaoo/SpineXR-detection/README.md

 </div>

 In this project, we employ the tasks of detecting spinal lesions by using a combined classification and detection framework.
-Specifically, the contributions can be listed as:
+Specifically, the main contributions are:

 1. Problem formulation.
 2. Preprocessing.